bobbyiliev/101-linux-commands-ebook/ebook/en/content/015-the-gzip-command.md

 # The `gzip` command

-The `gzip` command in Linux/Unix is used to compress / decompress data.
+The `gzip` command in Linux/Unix is used to compress/decompress data.

 # Usage